How to prevent temper tantrums

-Little by little our emotional energy is spent (it's one reason why bedtime can feel like such hard work).
+Little by little our emotional energy is spent (just one reason why bedtime can feel like such hard work).

-For an adult it might look like getting everyone’s breakfast, rushing to school and attending meetings at work before wading through traffic for school pickup time and then starting the evening routine.
+For an adult it might look like getting everyone fed, rushing to school and attending meetings before wading through traffic for a school pickup and then starting the evening routine.

 Pretty tiring, huh?